AI-Based Stroke Rehabilitation Domiciliary Assessment System with ST_GCN Attention: Methods

-Fig.~3(c) illustrates a single ST-GCN unit.
-All units, except for the first, operate with residual structure.
-After each convolution along the spatial and temporal axes, Batch Normalization and ReLU activation are applied. the output is concatenated with the initial input to preserve the original information.
-While ST-GCN is powerful in extracting local and sequential patterns, it has the limitation that all joints and temporal segments are treated with equal weight.
-In actual human actions or rehabilitation movements, certain joints (e.g., wrist, shoulder) or time points (e.g., the beginning or end of a movement) are often more important.
-Transformer has demonstrated the effectiveness of self-attention mechanisms in deep learning\cite{36}.
-We adopt Transformer-based network within RAST-G@ to enable score assessment as illustrated in Fig.~3(d).
-Multi-head attention is applied across the temporal axis for each joint.
-This still allows temporal features to be learned, but unlike LSTM-based models that aggregate global temporal information across joints, it performs joint-specific temporal attention.
-Since this does not require additional adjacency matrix operations, it reduces computational overhead while remaining effective for long-term memory.
-To perform attention along the temporal axis, the Temporal Attention;(TA) module reshapes the input \(X\) to \(X^{\prime} \in \mathbb{R}^{({N \times V}) \times T \times C}\) For head \(h\), the query, key, and value matrices are computed as \(Q_h\)=\(X^{\prime}W^Q_h\), \(K_h\)=\(X^{\prime}W^K_h\), and \(V_h\)=\(X^{\prime}W^V_h\).
-The output is computed as a weighted sum of the values, where the weight assigned to each value is computed by a compatibility function of the query with the corresponding key.
+Transformers have demonstrated the effectiveness of self-attention mechanisms in deep learning\cite{36}.
+We incorporate a transformer-based module for temporal feature learning within RAST-G@ to predict assessment scores, as illustrated in Fig.~3(d).
+Multi-head attention is applied along the temporal axis independently for each joint.
+This design enables feature learning while performing joint-specific temporal attention, in contrast to LSTM-based models that aggregate temporal information across joints.
+Because this module does not require additional adjacency-matrix operations, it reduces computational overhead while remaining effective for long-term defendencies.
+To perform attention along the temporal axis, the Temporal Attention (TA) module reshapes the input \(X\) to \(X^{\prime} \in \mathbb{R}^{({N \times V}) \times T \times C}\) For head \(h\), the query, key, and value matrices are computed as \(Q_h\)=\(X^{\prime}W^Q_h\), \(K_h\)=\(X^{\prime}W^K_h\), and \(V_h\)=\(X^{\prime}W^V_h\).
+The output is computed as a weighted sum of the values, where the weight assigned to each value is determined by a compatibility function between the query and the corresponding key.
 The input consists of queries and keys of dimension \(d_k\), and values of dimension \(d_v\).
-Then Compute the dot products of the query with all keys, divide each by \(\sqrt{d_k}\) and apply a softmax function to obtain the weights on the values.\cite{37}
+Next, the dot products of the query with all keys are computed, each is scaled by \(\sqrt{d_k}\), and a softmax function is applied to obtain attention weights over the values.\cite{37}